jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 The downside of complexity hiding, though, is that you do not know what is going on inside the object you are calling.
 You may think something you call upon is a simple procedure, while in reality you are consuming so much the computer’s power that it makes your application perform really poorly and probably puts a break on your whole computer’s performance.
 You might not want to know all the details, but when something is abstracted you do not know exactly what is done.

 There are methods to overcome this though.
 It is not concrete yet, but the inner complexity of an object or command could be expressed by size.
-That will give you a relative estimation of the complexity of what you are calling upon.
+That might give you a relative estimation of the complexity of what you are calling upon.

 < ... >